angr/angr-doc/docs/symbion.md

 ## Example
 You can find more information about this technique and a complete example in our blogpost: https://angr.io/blog/angr_symbion/.

-For more technical detail a public paper will be available soon, or if you really need it urgently ping @degrigis on our `angr` Slack channel.
+For more technical details a public paper will be available soon, or if you really need it urgently ping @degrigis on our `angr` Slack channel.